 Can I bring food or beverage in GLASS containers to the pool?
 Food or drink can only be consumed in designated areas and is not allowed on cement pool decks.
 GLASS CONTAINERS OR GLASSWARE OF ANY KIND IS STRICTLY PROHIBITED ON POOL GROUNDS.

 What happens when it rains, thunders and/or lightnings?
 The pools and pool grounds will be closed in the event of thunder and/or lightning and will remain closed for a minimum of 30 minutes after each occurrence.
 If it rains so hard that the staff cannot see the bottom of the pool, the pools may also close until the bottom is visible again.
 Pool managers have the authority to close any of the pools in the event of a health or safety concern.

 How will I know if the pool closes?
-Members are notified via the website, twitter or email when the pool closes because of rain or lightning.
+Members are notified via email when the pool closes because of rain or lightning.
 As a rule in the event of thunder and/or lightning we will remain closed for a minimum of 30 minutes after each occurrence.
-An eMail is sent to members with updated information on the pool.
-You can also follow the pool on twitter to get timely news about pool status.
+An email is sent to members with updated information on the pool.

 Does GPSPA spray for any kind of bugs?
 Because of increasing public health concerns over diseases transmitted by mosquitoes & ticks, the pool grounds are now treated for these pests every three weeks by Mosquito Joe, as well as ongoing attempts by pool staff to eliminate sources of standing water and dark/dank places where mosquitoes can congregate.
 Non-flower foliage/lawn are treated with a variety of EPA-approved products and in the case of flowering plants, Mosquito Joe will use an all-natural product that has no effect on bees.
 Treatment is applied before the pool opens.
 More information is available here.